tylerjyee/cmpe131team10/meetings.md

 - Team updates: Everyone got assigned requirements to write use cases for.
 Also decided meeting schedule and team lead.
 - Tyler worked on functional requirements 1-3
-- Lisa worked on functional requirements 4-6
+- Liza worked on functional requirements 4-6
 - Phillip worked on functional requirements 7-9
 - Taehun worked on functional requirements 10-12
 - Summarize group progress: Overall group started to work on the use cases for each requirement